-- B. Review of Systems (ROS): each system/body part is counted once whether positive or negative.
-Identify, perform and documentation of all pertinent ROS systems with either a "positive or negative" response is necessary to be counted.
+B. Review of Systems (ROS): Review of systems should be qualitative versus quantitative, documenting what is pertinent to that patient for the date of service.

 - 1. Constitutional symptoms (e.g., fever, weight loss)

 - 2. Eyes

 - 3. Ears, Nose, Mouth, Throat

 - 4. Cardiovascular

 - 5. Respiratory

 - 6. Gastrointestinal

 - 7. Genitourinary

 - 8. Musculoskeletal

 - 9. Integumentary (skin and/or breast)

 - 10. Neurological

 - 11. Psychiatric

 - 12. Endocrine

 - 13. Hematologic/Lymphatic

 - 14. Allergic/Immunologic

-- C. PMFSH consists of a review of four areas (NOTE: Employers should not have access to any patient's or the family's genetic/hereditary diagnoses or testing information, etc.) - 1.
-Past history the patient's past experiences with illnesses, operations, injuries and treatments. - 2.
-Family history a review of medical events in the patient's family, including diseases which may be hereditary or place the patient at risk and any family situations that can interfere with or support the injured worker's treatment plan and returning to work. - 3.
-Occupational/Social History/Military an age appropriate review of past and current work activities, occupational history, current work status, any work situations that support or interfere with return to work.
-For established visits specific updates of progress must be discussed. - 4.
-Non-Occupational/Social History Hobbies, current recreational physical activities and the patient's support relationships, etc. For established visits specific updates of progress must be discussed.
+C. PMFSH consists of a review of four areas (NOTE: Employers should not have access to any patient's or the family's genetic/hereditary diagnoses or testing information, etc.)

+1. Past history - the patient's past experiences with illnesses, operations, injuries and treatments.

+2. Family history - a review of medical events in the patient's family, including diseases which may be hereditary or place the patient at risk and any family situations that can interfere with or support the injured worker's treatment plan and returning to work.

+3. Occupational/Social History/Military - an age appropriate review of past and current work activities, occupational history, current work status, any work situations that support or interfere with return to work.
+For established visits specific updates of progress must be discussed.

+4. Non-Occupational/Social History - Hobbies, current recreational physical activities and the patient's support relationships, etc. For established visits specific updates of progress must be discussed.